War heroes and military firsts are among 26,000 images flagged for removal in Pentagon's DEI purge

 A Marine Corps official said every one of its images in the database “either has been taken down or will be taken down.”
 The Marines are moving on the directive as fast as possible, but as with the rest of the military, very few civilian or contractor employees at the Pentagon can perform content removal, the official said.

 In the Marine Corps, just one defense civilian is available to do the work.
-The Marine Corps estimates that person has identified at least 10,000 images for removal — and that does not count more than 1,600 social media sites that have not yet been addressed.
+The Marine Corps estimates that person has identified at least 10,000 images and stories for removal online, and after further review, 3,600 of those have been removed.
+The total does not count more than 1,600 social media sites that have not yet been addressed.

 Many of those social media sites were military base or unit support groups created years ago and left idle.
 No one still has the administrative privileges to go in and change the content.